-Rivers Myoskeletal Wollongong offers structured manual therapy sessions designed to relieve these chronic everyday pain conditions helping reduce symptoms of Fibromyalgia Sufferers & working towards giving them back a quality of a pain free life.
+Rivers Myoskeletal Macarthur offers structured manual therapy sessions designed to relieve these chronic everyday pain conditions helping reduce symptoms of Fibromyalgia sufferers & giving them back the quality of a pain free life.

 Cervical Spinal Stenosis

 Cervical spinal stenosis is the narrowing of the spinal canal in the neck.
 The bony spinal canal normally has more than enough room for the spinal cord.
-Typically, the canal is 17 to 18 millimetres around, slightly less than the size of a penny.
+Typically, the canal is 17 to 18 millimetres around, slightly less than the size of a 20 cent coin.

 Spinal stenosis occurs when the canal narrows to 13 millimetres or less.
 When the size drops to 10 millimetres, severe symptoms of myelopathy occur.
 Myelopathy is a term for any condition that affects the spinal cord.
 The symptoms of myelopathy result from pressure against the spinal cord and reduced blood supply in the spinal cord as a result of the pressure.

-Dr. Erik Dalton describes a condition called Vertebrobasilar Syndrome which is where the artery of the neck can become compressed & rupture over time as a result of stress factors & degeneration or Stenosis leading to eventually stroke.
+Dr. Erik Dalton describes a condition called Vertebrobasilar Syndrome which is where the artery of the neck can become compressed & rupture over time as a result of stress factors & degeneration or Stenosis eventually leading to a stroke.